Finder makes money from featured partners, but editorial opinions are our own.

 Sophisticated research tools

 Our top pick for a CHESS-sponsored broker is CMC Invest.
-In fact, it recently took out our award for best overall trading platform.
+It was named the best Overall and Best for Australian Equities in the 2024 Finder Share Trading Platform Awards.
 CMC offers clients a range of financial options for less.
-For those looking to trade CHESS-sponsored shares, they offer free brokerage on trades under $1,000.
+For those looking to trade CHESS-sponsored shares, they offer free brokerage on trades up to $1,000 (on the first buy order on each security, each day).

 • $0 brokerage on ASX trades under $1,000.